flufftronix/invoiceninja-heroku/README.md

 | `DB_PASSWORD` |  | MySQL database password |
 | `REQUIRE_HTTPS` | `true` | Redirect all requests to HTTPS |
 | `TRUSTED_PROXIES` | `0.0.0.0/0` | Always trust the incoming proxy server on heroku |

+---
+**4. Updating your instance**

+Because heroku does not offer persistent application storage, your InvoiceNinja application is not able to automatically update itself.
+Instead, you have to edit the `APP_ARCHIVE` property manually and then trigger a new deployment in the heroku web interface.
+This should take no longer than a few minutes.

+*(Hint: You will receive a warning message in InvoiceNinja if a new release version is available.)*